jesseautomates/case-study-3/README.md

 A small number of repeat issues drive a disproportionate share of support demand.

-> In this dataset, the top 3 drivers account for ~25% of total ticket volume.
+> The top 3 drivers account for ~25% of total ticket volume.

-This represents a clear opportunity to reduce demand at the source.
+This creates a clear opportunity:

+Fix a few problems → eliminate a meaningful percentage of tickets.

 ---